ShaoZhi21/Minimart/README.md

 ### User Routes<br>
 GET /users - Fetch all users (Admin)<br>
 DELETE /users/:id - Delete a user (Admin)<br>

-### Usage<br>
-Register: Create a new account by providing your name, email, phone, username, password, and account type.<br>
-Log in: Log in using your username and password.<br>
-Browse Products: Search or browse products by category.<br>
-Add to Cart: Add products to your shopping cart.<br>
-Checkout: Submit your order with the products in your cart.<br>

 ### Created by:<br>
 Soong Shao Zhi<br>